SAP-samples/cap-llm-plugin-samples/samples/rag-quickstart-app/README.md

 1. [Create SAP AI Core service instance](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/create-service-instance) and make sure to choose the service plan extended to activate Generative AI Hub and continue [creating a Service Key](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/create-service-key).
 Take a note of the service key credentials.

-2. [Create model deployment in Generative AI Hub](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/create-deployment-for-generative-ai-model-in-sap-ai-core) and take a note of the following parameters once the deployment is completed.
+2. Create model deployment in Generative AI Hub via [api](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/create-deployment-for-generative-ai-model-in-sap-ai-core) or [ai-launchpad](https://developers.sap.com/tutorials/ai-core-generative-ai.html#7a5bec43-f286-4004-9b0b-6359199141da) and take a note of the following parameters once the deployment is completed.

 ```
-deploymentUrl
+deploymentUrl which looks like https://api.ai.prod.***************.ml.hana.ondemand.com/v2/inference/deployments/d15b199f47cf6e11 where d15b199f47cf6e11 is the deploymentID.
-modelName
+modelName like gpt-4
-resourceGroupId (you generally set this while creating the ai core instance)
+resourceGroupId (you generally set this while creating the ai core instance) like default
 ```

 3. [Create SAP HANA Cloud service instance](https://developers.sap.com/tutorials/btp-app-hana-cloud-setup.html) with Vector Engine (QRC 1/2024 or later) in your BTP space.

-4. [Create a Destination within the destination service instance in the BTP space](https://help.sap.com/docs/btp/sap-business-technology-platform/create-destination) for Generative AI Hub in the SAP BTP Cockpit of your subaccount based on the Service Key of SAP AI Core you created previously:
+4. Create the destination within the destination service instance in the BTP space:

+- For Hybrid testing, you will have to [create a destination service instance - instructions found in step 3 of hybrid testing section](#hybrid-testing) and create the below destination within the destination service in your BTP space.
+- For BTP deployment, the destination service will be created for you in the BTP space, you will have to create the below destination within the created destination service instance with the name `rag-quick-start-app-destination-service`.

+Navigate to the space in the BTP cockpit, click on the destination service instance `rag-quick-start-app-destination-service` in the instances section.
+Click on 'Manage Instance button'.
+In the 'Destinations' section, click on 'Create Destination' and create the destination with the following parameters:

 ```
 Name: aicore-destination